-It’s required by the state.
-According to Utah Unincorporated Business Entity Act, Revised Limited Liability Company Act § 48-3a-112, all members of a Utah LLC must enter into an operating agreement to regulate the internal affairs of the company, whether verbal, written, or implied.
+- It’s recommended by the state.
+According to Utah Unincorporated Business Entity Act, Revised Limited Liability Company Act § 48-3a-112, all members of a Utah LLC may enter into an operating agreement to regulate the internal affairs of the company, whether verbal, written, or implied.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.

 - It helps preserve your limited liability status.
 If you're the sole owner of a single-member LLC in Utah, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business's credibility as a whole.